1. INTRODUCTION

 [Micah 6:8]

-Finally, what did Jesus actually have to say about it?
-Nothing better explains positive ‘Christian attitudes’ than the following verses provided to us by Jesus, referred to as “The Beatitudes”.
+What did the human Jesus actually have to say about human behaviour?
+Nothing better explains positive ‘Christian attitudes’ than the following verses provided to us by him, referred to as “The Beatitudes”.

 Blessed are the poor in spirit,